 Companies also gain a closer relationship with the mechanical engineering department at the University of Nevada, Reno, which is one of the fastest growing programs in the country.
 They will have an opportunity to better understand the scope of the mechanical engineering department and its capabilities.

 A company will have a loosely formed problem to be solved.
-They will offer an engineering mentor to work with the group of four to five students throughout both the fall and spring terms.
+They will offer an engineering mentor to work with the group of four to five students throughout either the fall or spring semester.
 Any project offered should be challenging and intriguing.
 It should not be mundane or on the level of busy work that is normally assigned to an engineering intern.

 The mentor will work with them on a periodic basis not less than twice a month.
 They will oversee the development of the design inputs and offer such specification requirements such as budget, performance, and usability requirements.
 The mentor will continue with them from the onset of the project to its completion.
 The mentor will be invited and encouraged to attend all formal presentations given by the team.
 The mentor will often be required to approve key documents.
 The team will be required to take detailed meeting minuets from mentor meetings.